Master's Degree of Education

 Graduate interns take courses at Carroll and Lesley, in such topics as:

 The Angela Wilkins Fellowship for Teachers of Color

-In an effort to address the greatest need of each child, we recognize that diversity and inclusivity are essential to a child’s learning experience.
-As are great teachers.
-That's why we've established The Angela Wilkins Fellowship for Teachers of Color that will provide to two teachers of color a full scholarship for the collaborative masters degree and licensure program in Moderate Disabilities PreK-8 & 5-12 with Lesley University.
+In an effort to address the greatest need of each child, we recognize that diversity and inclusivity are essential to a child’s learning experience, as are great teachers.
+Federal data and numerous research reports confirm the need to diversify the teacher workforce.
+That's why we've established The Angela Wilkins Fellowship for Teachers of Color that provides to two teachers of color with a full scholarship for the collaborative residency-based masters degree and licensure program in Moderate Disabilities PreK-8 & 5-12 with Lesley University.